honeycombio/honeyaws/README.md

 Sampling is a great way to send fewer events (thereby keeping more history and reducing costs) while still preserving most relevant information.
-To set a sample rate while using one of the Honeycomb AWS tools, use the `--sample-rate` flag.
+To set a sample rate while using one of the Honeycomb AWS tools, use the `--samplerate` flag.
 While the tools run, this base rate will be automatically adjusted by the Honeycomb AWS tools using dynamic sampling to keep more interesting traffic at a higher rate.